darklang/docs/docs/contributing/fsharp-for-dark-developers.md

 Here, `myFunction` has two arguments, `arg1` and `arg2`, which are an `int` and `string` respectively.
 It returns a `string`.

-Like in Dark, the body of a function is just an expression, and it automatically returns the result of that expression.
+Like in Darklang, the body of a function is just an expression, and it automatically returns the result of that expression.

 (see [below](#advanced-functions) for more details on functions in F#)

 ### Standard library

-Most of the code in Dark uses [Tablecloth](https://github.com/darklang/tablecloth).
+Most of the code in Darklang uses [Tablecloth](https://github.com/darklang/tablecloth).

 Note: for implementing the standard libraries, we do not use Tablecloth as it is